Antynea/grub-btrfs/initramfs/readme.md

 Re-generate your initramfs
 `mkinitcpio -P` (option -P means, all preset present in `/etc/mkinitcpio.d`)

+#### Dracut based distros
+Distributions that use Dracut to make their initramfs (many of the Fedora based Distros) simply have to pass either `rd.live.overlay.readonly=1` (to boot into the snapshot read only) or `rd.live.overlay.overlayfs=1` (to act like a livedisk, that is files can be changed but changes will be lost on the next boot) to their kernel command line in grub.
+Grub-btrfs provides the variable `GRUB_BTRFS_SNAPSHOT_KERNEL_PARAMETERS` to add any command to the kernel command line.
+Set it to `GRUB_BTRFS_SNAPSHOT_KERNEL_PARAMETERS="rd.live.overlay.overlayfs=1"` to make snapshots immutable when booted into.
+After changing this run `sudo /etc/grub.d/41_snapshots-btrfs` to generate a new snapshot-submenu with the parameter added.

 #### Other distribution
-Refer to your distribution's documentation
-or contribute to this project to add a paragraph.
+Refer to your distribution's documentation or contribute to this project to add a paragraph.
 #